hreineck/hangman/README.md

 The bot then guesses down the line until it gets the first index right, then moves on to the next index, and so on.

-This strategy still isn't very good, but it's the most interesting to me because it's the most similar to password cracking, as it's agnostic of both the length of the secret word, and the letters that have already been correctly guessed.
+This strategy still isn't very good, but it's the most interesting to me because it's the most similar to password cracking, as it's agnostic of the length of the secret word.

-If you're brute forcing a password, you have a 1/(# of possible characters) chance of guessing the letter at any given index
+If you're brute forcing a password, you have a 1/(# of possible characters) chance of guessing the letter at any given index.

 A brute force algorithm that simply guesses all the letters in order will then have a worst case of n^n guesses, where n is the number of possible characters.